 6. Add volume + fortify

 Look for gentle, lightweight cleansers and conditioners specifically designed to volumize, preferably clean and natural, with added ingredients such as keratin for fortification and baobab to provide hydration.
 Protect your remaining strands and add volume by using volumizing and texturizing products.
-A dry shampoo can also boost volume and texturize.
+A dry shampoo can also boost volume and texture.
 Use sparingly and in a well-ventilated area.

 7. Monitor your hair cycle

 While some hair changes are inevitable for many women, there is natural technology that can help keep the hair cycle healthy.
 Professional activators are topically applied serums that use botanicals such as glycyrrhizin from licorice root, salicylic acid and a blend of botanicals such as sanguisorba and Japanese rose hips that act on the hair growth cycle, preventing excess hair fall and boosting growth.
-The topical évolis activators can be safely used during breastfeeding and can naturally support a healthy hair cycle, while the companion volume-boosting and fortifying shampoos, conditioners and hair masks have been specifically designed to support during excess hair fall and hair thinning.
+Topical activators can be safely used during breastfeeding and can naturally support a healthy hair cycle, while the companion volume-boosting and fortifying shampoos, conditioners and hair masks have been specifically designed to support during excess hair fall and hair thinning.